 Under the Roche agreement, Roche is granted up to five option rights to obtain an exclusive license to exploit products derived from the collaboration programs, or licensed products, in the field of cancer immunotherapy.
 Such option rights are triggered upon the achievement of Phase 1 proof-of-concept.
 For up to three of the five collaboration programs, if Roche exercises its option, Roche will receive worldwide, exclusive commercialization rights for the licensed products.
 For up to two of the five collaboration programs, if Roche exercises its option, we will retain commercialization rights in the United States for the licensed products, and Roche will receive commercialization rights outside of the United States for the licensed products.
 We will also retain worldwide rights to any products for which Roche elects not to exercise its applicable option.
-Prior to Roche's exercise of an option, we will have the lead responsibility for drug discovery and preclinical development of all collaboration programs.
+Prior to Roche's exercise of an option, we will have the lead responsibility for drug discovery and pre-clinical development of all collaboration programs.
 In addition, we will have the lead responsibility for the conduct of all Phase 1 clinical trials other than those Phase 1 clinical trials for any product in combination with Roche's portfolio of therapeutics, for which Roche will have the right to lead the conduct of such Phase 1 clinical trials.
 Pursuant to the Roche agreement, the parties will share the costs of Phase 1 development for each collaboration program.
-In addition, Roche will be responsible for post-Phase 1 development costs for each licensed product for which it retains global commercialization rights, and we and Roche will share post-Phase 1 development costs for each licensed product for which we retain commercialization rights in the United States.
+In addition, Roche will be responsible for post-Phase 1 development costs for each licensed product for which it retains global commercialization rights in the United States.